-Bermuda cruises from Boston on Norwegian Cruise Line's glamorous Norwegian Dawn depart weekly from May through early November in 2015 and 2016.
+Bermuda cruises from Boston on Norwegian Cruise Line's glamorous Norwegian Dawn depart weekly from May through early November.

 These affordable 7 night / 8 day round-trip Boston to Bermuda cruise vacations are THE most popular cruises out of our CruisePort - and for good reason.

 When you cruise to Bermuda from Boston, you get the fun of a special voyage on Norwegian Cruise Line's glamorous Norwegian Dawn plus time to explore and enjoy this sunny and welcoming island.